 - Consider wearing a short-sleeve layer that will allow healthcare providers easy access to your upper arm.

 - Arrive early if possible, as this will allow time to check in and prepare for your appointment.
-Some participants may need to be supervised for 30 minutes after receiving their vaccine to make sure they don’t experience an allergic reaction, so work with your supervisor to make sure you have enough time for your appointment and a potential observation period.
+Some participants may need to be supervised for 15 or 30 minutes after receiving their vaccine to make sure they don’t experience an allergic reaction, so work with your supervisor to make sure you have enough time for your appointment and a potential observation period.

 - If you do not have a current UCCS central campus parking permit, you may park for free in gravel lot 540 on Clyde’s Way (formerly known as Spine Road) and utilize the UCCS shuttle to access the clinic.
 Shuttles run to and from lot 540 every 15 minutes.